Key Features

 **Examples:**

-Set Summary =
+* Set Summary = `copy from Parent issue`

 **Business value:** Ensure related fields stay in sync.
 Reduce errors from manual copying.